-- In an eligible job classification, - You have base hours of at least 17.5 hours per week, and - You have met the waiting period applicable for your job classification. - Please see the Eligible Job Classifications, Waiting Periods and Contributions Chart on the next page.
+- In an eligible job classification

+- You have base hours of at least 17.5 hours per week, and

+- You have met the one-year waiting period.

+Please see the Eligible Job Classifications, Waiting Periods and Contributions Chart on the next page.

-Employees who are non-resident aliens with no U.S. source of income, or employees who are eligible for another Internal Revenue Code section 401(a) or 403(b) plan sponsored by NYU Langone Hospitals (unless you have opted out of that plan under procedures established by NYU Langone Hospitals) are not eligible for employer contributions under this Plan.
+Employees who are non-resident aliens with no U.S. source of income, employees who are eligible for another Internal Revenue Code section 401(a) or 403(b) plan sponsored by NYU Langone Hospitals or NYU Grossman School of Medicine (unless you have opted out of that plan under procedures established by NYU Langone Hospitals or NYU Grossman School of Medicine), are not eligible for employer contributions under this Plan.
 An employee who is covered by a collective bargaining agreement is eligible for employer contributions only if provided in the applicable collective bargaining agreement.

-If you otherwise would be eligible to receive an employer contribution for a plan year if your base hours were higher, you will be eligible to receive an employer contribution for that year if you are employed by the Employer on the last day of the year and are credited with at least 1,000 hours of service in that year.
+If you otherwise would be eligible to receive an employer contribution for a plan year if your base hours were higher, you will be eligible to receive an employer contribution for that year if you are employed by NYU Grossman School of Medicine on the last day of the year and are credited with at least 1,000 hours of service in that year.

 There is no waiting period to make participant contributions to the Plan.
-You are eligible to make participant contributions to the Plan if you are an NYU Langone Hospitals or NYU Langone Health System employee, except that you are not eligible if you are a non-resident alien with no U.S. source of income, or a leased employee.
+You are eligible to make participant contributions to the Plan if you are an NYU Grossman School of Medicine employee, except that you are not eligible if you are an employee who is a student of NYU whose employment is incidental to your education, an employee who is eligible to participate in the NYU Grossman School of Medicine Retirement Plan for Members of the Faculty, Professional Research Staff and Administration, an employee who is a non-resident alien with no U.S. source of income, or a leased employee.